mojotech/PrismatestJS/README.md

 encapsulation aids in writing readable tests that closely match the wording of your specifications.

+## Available Adapters

+* CSS adapter `@mojotech/prismatest-css`
+    Uses CSS selectors to find elements to interact with and native DOM APIs to manipulate them.
+This adapter is useful when you don't want your tests to know they're working with React.
+* Enzyme adapter `@mojotech/prismatest-enzyme`
+    Uses Enzyme to select find and manipulate elements.
+Sometimes Enzyme doesn't expose the functionality required to manipulate raw DOM elements, so native DOM APIs are also used here for those cases.
+This adapter is useful when finding elements by React component type or props is the most efficient way to test.

 ## Test Views

 Constructing a test view requires two parameters: a selector, and a dictionary